 Amerivalue mortgage review

-To get a quote you need to have a credit score of 680 or higher.
-If you do, fill out a questionnaire to get offers from lenders that you’ll likely qualify with.
+To get a quote, you need to have a credit score of 680 or higher.
+If you do, fill out a questionnaire to get offers from lenders with which you’ll likely qualify.
+The lender you choose will run a credit check as part of your application process, so be as accurate as possible when filling out the questionnaire to get the best offers available to you.

 - Credit history